 Good evening, Teachers, Parents, friends and graduates.
 I am Sarah Sims, and I am honored to be the Salutatorian of the class of 2022.
 Today marks a very special and significant day in each graduate’s life, as our chapter at the Brook Hill School is coming to an end.
 As we are all gathered here in our robes, sitting side by side, we each represent our own unique story but there is one common theme within each of our stories and that is that God has chosen Brook Hill to be part of all of our stories.
 We are all part of the Brook Hill story.

 Looking back on our chapter at Brook Hill, there are many stories and characters that have shaped who we are today.
 Some of our stories begin in the lower school, playing at recess and watching the high school celebrities.
 Some of our stories begin where mine did, in middle school, as we got the privilege of tasting Mrs. Berry’s infamous muffins and engaged in heated discussions, or might I say arguments, in Mr. Eslicker’s class.
-We laughed at the rat in Mr. Johnson’s room and spent more hours than wanted at track meets wearing our all orange.
+We laughed at the rat in our classroom and spent more hours than wanted at track meets wearing our all orange.
 In high school, the characters of our story grew as we welcomed boarding students from all over the world into our class.
 We attended our first Brook Hill dance, then more Brook Hill dances, spent our Friday nights in a sea of Orange cheering on the Guard, started driving ourselves and making the long trek from the student parking lot, and finally survived and maybe even enjoyed a 17 hour bus ride together for our senior trip in Colorado.
 We listened to Dr. Lee lecture about lit term after lit term after lit term and our eyes were opened to a whole new world of lecturing in Mr. Soldi’s class.
 When covid hit, we quickly pivoted to distance learning.
 While some of us translated this opportunity into optional learning, we all quickly realized how much we had taken for granted up to this point.
 At Brook Hill, teachers and faculty pour into our lives and help us grow deeper in our walks with Christ through chapel, advisory and Bible class.
 Each story, no matter how big or small, has been written by God.
 Carefully weaving all of our stories together, God has created our chapter at Brook Hill.